rayanelarbi/Rayane/README.md

 # Rayane_

-👨🏻‍🎓 21 years old, Computer Science Student at 42 Nice
+👨🏻‍🎓 21 years old, IT Student at 42 Nice

 ## Programming languages